 How to Make Peach Burrata Salad

-- Balsamic vinaigrette: Add the olive oil, balsamic vinegar, honey, garlic, salt, thyme and basil to a jar and stir it well with a spoon until combined.
+- Balsamic vinaigrette: Add the olive oil, balsamic vinegar, honey, garlic, salt, thyme, and basil to a jar or small bowl.
+Stir it well with a spoon until combined.

-- Prep the ingredients: Slice the heirloom tomatoes into rounds and the cherry tomatoes in half and the cherry tomatoes into halves or quarters.
-Slice the peaches into eighths then chop the pistachios if you haven't already.
+- Prep the ingredients: Slice the heirloom tomatoes into rounds, the cherry tomatoes into halves or quarters, and the peaches into eighths.
+Then chop up the pistachios with a sharp knife.

-- Assemble: Arrange the thin slices of tomatoes, cherry tomatoes and peach wedges all on a large platter.
-Break open each piece of burrata and place burrata on the platter with the tomatoes and peaches.
-Sprinkle everything with chopped pistachios then fresh basil leaves and thyme.
+- Assemble: Arrange the thin slices of tomatoes, cherry tomatoes, and peach wedges all on a large platter.
+Break open each piece of burrata into smaller pieces and place the burrata on the platter with the tomatoes and peaches.
+Sprinkle everything with the chopped pistachios then fresh basil leaves and thyme.

 - Serve: Drizzle the balsamic dressing over the salad when you’re ready to serve.
-We love to serve this with grilled crusty sourdough bread.
+We love to serve this with grilled crusty bread.
+(Sourdough bread is our favorite!)

 Video: Watch How to Make It